-Banksy is known for traveling the world and anonymously leaving his street art in public areas.
+Banksy is known for anonymously leaving his work in public areas.